rocconnick/mle-project-challenge/README.md

 This repository is forked from the
 [phData Machine Learning Engineer Candidate Project](https://github.com/phdata/mle-project-challenge) repository.
-Please head over there for a complete description of the prompt.
+Please head over there for a complete description of the problem statement.

 In short, the tasks are to:
-1) Deploy a machine learning model serialized as a python pickle
+1) Deploy a pre-trained machine learning model as a REST API
 2) Make improvements to the model using data-science techniques